Weather of 2010: February 23–28

 Heavy snow fell in Oxfordshire, the English Midlands and Merseyside on the 23rd and heavy snow fell in the Scottish Highlands on the 24th.

 On February 24, a meteorological state of emergency was declared in 21 Mongolia's provinces due to the exceptionally cold conditions.
-It is purported to be the coldest snap for 50 years and that a person has already died of hypothermia.
+It was purported to be the coldest snap for 50 years, and a person had died of hypothermia.

 A major winter storm started plowing its way through upstate New York, southern Vermont and Berkshire County, Massachusetts on the 23rd.
 Colonie, New York saw a total of 17 inches of snow.
 Hancock, Massachusetts had seen 9.5 inches, with the forecast total at 10–15 inches, and Stamford, Vermont had seen 9 inches.

 Salem County, New Jersey was hit by heavy snow fall on the 24th, and 4 to 12 inches of snow were predicted to fall the next day by weather forecasters.
 Just under 1,000,000 were left without electricity in New England, Pennsylvania and New York.

 On February 23, snow fell in Southeast Texas.
 Snow accumulated in counties north of Houston such as Conroe, Texas, which received 2 inches of snow.
 Huntsville, Texas had seen about 2 to 3 inches as well as College Station.
 Only a trace of snowfall fell in Houston, Texas.

 A winter storm warning was issued for counties north of Houston, while Houston had a winter weather advisory.